The Glass Slipper (film)

-The film received its network television premiere divided into two episodes on the 1967 ABC-TV anthology series Off To See The Wizard.
+The film received its network television premiere divided into two episodes on the 1967 ABC-TV anthology series Off to See the Wizard.

 Plot

-Ella is a lonely and misunderstood young woman living in a European duchy and is a lowly servant to her stepmother, the Widow Sonder, and stepsisters, Birdena and Serafina.
-She is shunned by the townspeople because of her anti-social behavior and nicknamed "Cinderella".
-In the face of ridicule, Ella boasts that she will live in the palace one day (as a fortune-teller once told her late mother).
+Ella is a lonely and misunderstood young woman living in a European duchy.
+She works as a lowly servant to her stepmother, the Widow Sonder, and stepsisters, Birdena and Serafina.
+Ella is shunned by the townspeople because of her anti-social behavior and nicknamed "Cinderella."
+In the face of ridicule, Ella boasts that she will live in the palace one day, as a fortune-teller once told her late mother.

 Prince Charles, son of the Duke who rules the principality, has been studying abroad for years; his return being celebrated by three days of festivities and a ball on the final day.
 He starts to recall old memories he had of growing up there, including a small girl with unbearably sad eyes whom he saw when he was just a boy.

 After getting into a spat with her stepfamily, Ella runs away to her favorite place, a small secluded pool on the Palace grounds.
 There she meets the eccentric town vagrant, Mrs. Toquet, who becomes her first friend.

 The next day she returns to the spot, hoping to meet Mrs. Toquet, but instead finds Charles and his friend Kovin.
 Ella asks them where they are from and they tell her that they come from the Palace and that Charles is the son of the Chief Cook.
 Charles then recognizes Ella's eyes as those belonging to the girl he saw years ago.
 Ella thinks that he is making fun of her and pushes him into the pool.

 The Sonder home is visited by their wealthy Cousin Loulou.
 Ella is supposed to be cleaned up to receive their guest, but her stepfamily is scandalized when they discover that she is barefoot.
 Ella remembers that she left her shoes at the pond and runs off to collect them, where she finds Charles waiting for her.
 Ella apologizes for pushing him into the water and he apologizes for hurting her feelings.
 Charles gives her an invitation to the Ball and a quick dancing lesson.
 After a waltz Charles steals a kiss and Ella runs away.